Gho Sze Kee: Career

+Gho's current profession is a shipping lawyer.
+She is an associate director at Singaporean law firm AsiaLegal, which specialises in maritime issues such as marine insurance.

 Political career

 In April 2025, Gho was announced as the PAP candidate for Mountbatten SMC in the 2025 general election after the retirement of incumbent Lim Biow Chuan.
 She defeated independent candidate Jeremy Tan with 63.82% of the vote.

 Honors

 Gho was awarded the Public Service Medal in 2023.